PARANTAPMISHRA/DATABYTE_INDUCTION_TASKS/README.md

 1. White Wine Dataset.

 For DataByte Induction Task We will be working on Red Wine Dataset to explore the Features upon which the quality of the Red Wine depends.
+## I HAVE CONVERTED THE RED WINE DATASET INTO EXCEL TYPE FORMAT USING EXCEL SO USE THE DATA PRESENT IN THE REPOSITORY.

 THE FLOW OF THE README FILE WILL BE AS FOLLOWS: